moviet/laravel-interact/README.md

 ![data email](https://github.com/moviet/laravel-interact/blob/master/public/img/data-email.png?raw=true)

-> if you want to create new user, you must install local 'email server' for notification
+> *if you want to create new account, you must install local 'email server' for such as notification*

 ## Custom Features